BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Bunsen Peak and Osprey Falls

 Bunsen Peak and Osprey Falls Trails are the most popular.
-These are intersecting trails that offer different trailheads and various ways to mix and match the hike to your liking, including out-and-back, loops, and even shuttling (start in one place, end in another, as long as you have a driver).
+These are intersecting trails that offer different trailheads and various ways to mix and match the hike to your liking, including out-and-back, loops, and even shuttling (start in one place and end in another, as long as you have a driver).

 Bunsen Peak trail is also one of several in the park where you can ride a bike!